Rosemol-Jose/Elearning_app/README.md

 # Elearning_app
-Developing an elaerning app which offers learning content and faculties to teach courses of different subjects
+Developing an elearning app which offers learning content and faculties to teach courses of different subjects